iCliniq Logo

-What leads to the development of ingrown hairs even after using medications?
+What causes ingrown hairs despite using medications?

 Patient's Query